sneakysneak/docs/pages/connector-authentication/insider_docs.md

 ### Sending Custom Data (Optional)

-In order for Insider to accept your custom attribute fields they must first be initialized in the Insider console.
+In order for Insider to accept your custom attribute fields they must first be defined in the Insider console.

 1. Go to https://{AccountName}.inone.useinsider.com/crm-attributes